mrdoob/three.js/threejs/lessons/threejs-load-gltf.md

 {{{example url="../threejs-load-gltf-shadows.html" }}}

-I hope walking through that example was useful and showed some good examples of working though some of the issues of loading a file with a scenegraph.
+I hope walking through this project was useful and showed some good examples of working though some of the issues of loading a file with a scenegraph.